 The major resource used in all areas of the Group's business operation, such as general lighting, powering of laptops, printers and all electrical equipment in the offices and warehouse.
 The Group has been actively seeking for more energy efficient equipment to reduce electricity consumption and hence, Greenhouse Gas emission.
 We actively encourage and promote the idea of "green office" as we believe that it is the joint responsibility of all of us to conserve our valuable resources.
 Our green office policy covers various environmentally friendly actions such as implementing green procurement strategy, upgrading to energy-efficient LED lighting and placing "energy saving" sticker reminders near light switches.

 Vehicle Fuel

-Petrol and diesel were used in the Group's several motor vehicles for passenger transportation purpose.
-The usage of fuels was decreased due to drop of business activities caused by the COVID-19.
+Petrol and diesel were used in the Group's several motor vehicles for passenger transportation purpose, we encourage our staff to take public transit instead of going in motor vehicles.

 Stationery Fuel